The Department of Theatre offers the Bachelor of Arts degree in Theatre, providing

 you with a broad range of courses in both the theory and practice of acting and drama.

 Why theatre at OSU?

-work off campus.
+and/or creative work off campus.

 This degree is designed to prepare students for careers in both theatre and the general

 entertainment industry – professional arenas with unique natures that require students

 to have a working knowledge of every component of the profession in order to succeed.

 Our graduates have pursued successful careers in a variety of fields:

 Teaching Theatre Managers

 housed in the Seretean Center for the Performing Arts